-Over the past few years, we the public have become increasingly aware of how our data is stored and used against us.
-During the early 2000s, technology was quickly advancing, with the rise of smartphones, Apple and 3G.
-We were too caught up in enjoying new technology, to understand the sinister impact it was having on our lives and the world around us.
+Over the past few years, we, the public, have become increasingly aware of how our data is stored and used against us.
+During the early 2000s, the technology quickly advanced with the rise of smartphones, Apple and 3G.
+We were too caught up in enjoying new technology to understand the sinister impact it was having on our lives and the world around us.
 As social media has soared in popularity, with Facebook, Instagram and Twitter leading the charge, data has become the most valuable commodity in the modern world.
-In the early ages of social media, users did not think twice about having personal profiles be fully public, tagging our location regularly, all of this information could be used to Facebook's advantage.
-Whilst, as a society, we now have a much better understanding of our privacy rights, there still is a long way to go before transparency around our data is achieved.
+In the early ages of social media, users did not think twice about having personal profiles be fully public or tagging their location regularly; all of this information could be used to Facebook's advantage.
+As a society, we now have a much better understanding of our privacy rights, but there still is a long way to go before transparency around our data is achieved.

-In 2017, Facebook was embroiled in one of many scandals regarding breaches of personal data and security.
+In 2017, Facebook was embroiled in one of many scandals regarding personal data and security breaches.
 ‘Emma’s Diary’, a parenting group and website on Facebook, innocently began offering parenting tips online.
-Users were encouraged to sign up to the Emma’s Diary mailing list, after which they would receive free nappies.
-However, unknowingly, in exchange for nappies, members gave consent for their data to be sold to third-party companies.
+Users were encouraged to sign up for the Emma’s Diary mailing list, after which they would receive free nappies.
+However, in exchange for nappies, members unknowingly consented to their data being sold to third-party companies.
 That data was then sold on by Experian, a data broker, which extracts personal data and sells it to those who want it.
-Experian sold the data from Emma's Diary to political parties, who were looking to learn and understand the behaviors of new parents.
+Experian sold the data from Emma's Diary to political parties who were looking to learn and understand the behaviours of new parents.
 Data brokerage has been referred to as the ‘new oil’, as such personal data can dramatically further any company's interests.

 So how can we better protect our data?
 One easy way we can stop companies following our activity online is by taking a few extra seconds to reject cookies when we visit a new site.
-Whilst it may be frustrating whilst browsing, immediately accepting cookies can give that website, and sometimes third parties, consent to the use of our personal data.
+Whilst browsing, it may be frustrating; immediately accepting cookies can give that website, and sometimes third parties, consent to use our personal data.
 This has been made a little easier with the new Apple iPhone update of asking apps not to track activity across other apps.
 Purchasing phone security software or using a VPN can also help us reclaim our online data.
-However, large companies like Google and Facebook, still have a long way to go before consumer faith is restored in that user data is not being used against us.
+However, large companies like Google and Facebook still have a long way to go before consumer faith is restored in that user data is not being used against us.